BLOOM OF THE PRESENT INSIGHT MEDITATION

 Practice helps us shift from a limited ego-based identity to this boundless awareness-based presence.
 This undistracted, embodied awareness is unencumbered by the resistance, struggle and clinging that usually define our life.
 Little by little the tight grip of our confusion and fears releases into the openness of just being.

 By practicing “radical” mindfulness – an awareness that allows all experience to just be – we can begin to connect to our deeper nature beyond our surface dramas and our inner storyteller.
 Natural awareness is vast, empty and welcoming; we can learn to abide there.

 It takes a courageous and loving heart to face these existential truths.
 This NPP program will also include practices of compassion to help us be more at ease with ourselves and with the nature of reality.
 We will also examine how emptiness is the ultimate source of all compassion.

+APPLY NOW!
 Program is limited to 18 participants.

 GENERAL PROGRAM DESCRIPTION

 Ongoing support, guidance, structure, inspiration and frequent reminders are essential to bring us back – again and again – to what is most important.
 The Noble Path Program (NPP) is designed to offer all of these.
 It has a 8-month curriculum that focuses on: